 Public infrastructure investments and private development, and Mayo Clinic's reputation for excellence are leveraged to create further economic opportunities for Rochester that are not directly tied to Mayo Clinic.
-In Phase 1, developers, corporations, small businesses, restaurant groups have opened, contributing not only to Rochester's economic growth, but also to that of the region and Minnesota.
+In Phase 1, developers, corporations, small businesses, restaurant groups and hospitality partners contributed not only to Rochester's economic growth but also to that of the region and Minnesota.